catseye/ALPACA/README.markdown

 ALPACA were far from arbitrary (limited to two dimensions and the Moore neighbourhood), a new backronym was sought.

-The currrent version of the ALPACA language is 1.0-PRE.
+The currrent version of the ALPACA language is 1.0.
 It has, unlike previous versions, a relatively formal specification, including many examples which serve as test cases.
-Version 1.0-PRE adds several new features to the language, such as user-defined neighbourhoods, representations outside the realm of ASCII characters, and allowing a pre-defined CA configuration to be included with the CA description.
-(This last enhancement makes ALPACA CA-complete: almost the same as Turing-complete, but there is no way to define, in ALPACA, what it means for a cellular automaton to halt.)
+Version 1.0 adds several new features to the language, such as user-defined neighbourhoods and allowing a pre-defined CA configuration to be included with the CA description.
+(This last enhancement makes ALPACA CA-complete, which is almost the same as Turing-complete except that there is no way to define, in ALPACA, what it means for a cellular automaton to halt.)

-ALPACA 1.0-PRE has an entirely new reference implementation, rewritten from scratch in Python.
+ALPACA 1.0 has an entirely new reference implementation, rewritten from scratch in Python.

 Reference Implementation